BEagle1984/silverback/docs/_docs/3-advanced/303-broker.md

 Using `IBroker` directly you get full control over message acknowledgement and you can implement your fully customized logics, taking advantage of Rx.NET if you wish.

-# Configuration
+## Configuration

-The only required service is the broker so you could avoid registering everything else.
+The only required service is the broker.

 ```c#
 public void ConfigureServices(IServiceCollection services)